jhuriez/fuel-module-menu/README.md

 - ErrorException [ Fatal Error ]: Class 'Controller_Base_Backend' not found.
 It's because the controller \Menu\Controller_Backend need to extends your admin controller in your project.
 In my case, the admin controller is named \Controller_Base_Backend

+- JS and CSS files are not loaded!
+Be sure you have enabled 'force_jquery', 'force_bootstrap' and 'force_font-awesome' in config menu file, for load js&css files.

 # Override Theme